linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Sloan - Fundamental Analylsis Redux.md

 Published Online: March 2019

 academic finance and the investment world today are increasingly dominated by quantitative investment strategies.
 These strategies typically select securities using a few financial ratios, often in conjunction with mathematical portfolio optimization techniques.
-Recent changes have been so profound that the Wall Street Journal recently proclaimed that "The Quants Run Wall Street Now."2
+Recent changes have been so profound that the Wall Street Journal recently proclaimed that "The Quants Run Wall Street Now." $^2$

 Quantitative investing strategies are often referred to as "rules-based" strategies.
 A common example is the construction of a portfolio of stocks with high book-to-market ratios.
 The benefits of such strategies are well-documented.
 These rules-based strategies can quickly select securities from a large investment universe, while the traditional fundamental analyst can typically analyze only a small subset of the investment universe.
 Quantitative strategies are also objective, thus avoiding the well-documented behavioral biases affecting many human investors, such as chasing glamor stocks or holding on to losing stocks.
 Finally, the past performance of quantitative strategies can be objectively verified using backtests.